 Hidden surprise costs can become very expensive.
 An RV requires regular maintenance and upkeep.
 In addition, things break frequently.
 We have gone through more tires than I want to admit.

-In all owning an RV is expensive.
+In all, owning an RV is expensive.
 If you will need to spend all of your savings to purchase your rig, you will not be able to afford the extra costs.

-Why Own When You can Rent?
+Why Own an RV When You Can Rent?

 If you want to do an occasional camping trip, renting a rig can be a much better idea.
 Renting an RV can be less expensive and easier than owning and maintaining one.